-You may be worried that you don't have enough time or resources to commit to a full content marketing ‘action plan’.
-But don’t let that put you off!
-A great first step on your content marketing journey is to start writing solid blog articles for your site.
+You may be worried that you don't have enough time or resources to commit to a full content marketing' action plan'.
+But don't let that put you off!
+A significant first step on your content marketing journey is to start writing solid blog articles for your site.

 1. Three words: hook your reader

 Often when writing, the hardest part is managing to spit out those first few sentences.
 They take the most time, and that's because they're the most important.
 You have an optimal amount of time, no more than a few seconds, to sell your article to the reader.
 If you don't hook them, they'll go somewhere else.
 There's plenty more content in the sea!